gmckeever/capybara-testing-without-rack-or-rails/README.md

-# ihf-testing #
+# Remote Capybara/RSpec using PhantomJS without Rails #

-This is an ongoing project to perform blackbox integration testing using RSpec, [Capybara](https://github.com/jnicklas/capybara), and [Poltergeist](https://github.com/jonleighton/poltergeist)/[PhantomJS](http://www.phantomjs.org/).
+This is an project to perform remote integration testing using RSpec, [Capybara](https://github.com/jnicklas/capybara), and [Poltergeist](https://github.com/jonleighton/poltergeist)/[PhantomJS](http://www.phantomjs.org/).
 The tests being run in spec/requests/ require variables not presented in this repository so you will want to modify these to fit your own tests.

 ## Prerequisites ##